mwshinn/mwshinn.github.io/index.md

 ## Neuroscience research

 I study computations in the brain: this includes deciphering the algorithms the brain uses to make sense the world, as well as uncovering the implementation of those algorithms on neural hardware.
 I focus on the computations involved in vision and decision-making, using clues ranging from cellular anatomy to high-dimensional activity patterns.
-(Technical keywords:
-*transcriptomics, electrophysiology, theoretical neuroscience, V1, generalized drift-diffusion model, resting state fMRI, connectomics*)
+(Technical keywords: *transcriptomics, electrophysiology, theoretical neuroscience, V1, phantom oscillations, generalized drift-diffusion model, resting state fMRI, connectomics*)

 [List of publications](https://scholar.google.com/citations?hl=en&user=ytVKRfkAAAAJ&view_op=list_works&sortby=pubdate)